 Q: What is an open access journal?

 A: An open access journal is an academic journal in which the articles can be accessed for free for anyone to read anywhere in the world.
+Some open access journals have article processing charges (APCs) and some do not.
+None of Castledown’s journals have APCs, and it is free for anyone to publish in and to read our articles, anywhere in the world.

 Q: What is a predatory publisher/journal?

 A: A predatory publisher pretends that they publish a genuine academic journal, but fails to provide the services that they promise, most notably a proper review process.
 They charge a fee as an open access journal, but there is no quality control.
 There is typically no single editor (or co-editors) looking after a journal in their area of expertise, and journals tend to have a very broad focus.
 Predatory publishers will often send out invitations to people who recently presented at conferences telling them that they are interested in their paper, often asking them if they’d like to join their editorial boards at the same time.
 Legitimate journals have their editorial boards chosen by the editor, who is usually someone who has an established reputation in a field specific to the theme of the journal.
-The editors of every journal published by Castledown Publishers are respected academics in the field, and they have hand-picked their editorial board members based on their knowledge and publication records.
+The editors of every journal published by Castledown are respected academics in the field, and they have hand-picked their editorial board members based on their knowledge and publication records.

 Q: Is an open access journal easier to get published in than a paper-based one?